goromal/ios_logger/README.md

   I suggest version 3.4.10.
 5. Connect your device (you may have to wait for the debugger to be set up), select it (Product -> Destination) and run application (Product -> Run)

-## Perform VIO Calibration on Your Device
+## Perform VIO Calibration for Your Device

 Open the app on your device: